logyball/rusty-mancala/README.md

 To measure our test code coverage, we utilized the [`cargo-tarpaulin`](https://crates.io/crates/cargo-tarpaulin) crate.
 Tarpaulin is a code coverage reporting tool for the Cargo build system.
 It was added to our Continuous Integration workflow by having our Travis-CI setup send the coverage results to [Coveralls.io](https://coveralls.io/github/loganballard/rusty-mancala) for reporting and visualization.

-Below is a sample report generated for one of our builds:
+Below is a sample Coveralls report generated for one of our builds:

 ![coveralls_report](./img/coveralls_report.png)